 Prior to her current role, she served as Associate Director of Network Real Estate for Verizon Wireless, managing the administration, policy, and procedure of all Network Wireless cell site leasing and property management.
 She also served as Real Estate/Regulatory Manager of the Florida Region with Verizon Wireless, where she managed power engineering, site modifications, business-to-business in building systems, cell site property management, in-bound collocation management and overall real estate/regulatory management for all embedded sites in the Region.

 Carrie is an Entrepreneur, Coach and Thought Leader.
-She is the President of BroadStaff, a Staffing Firm that specializes in the Wireless Telecom Industry.
+She is the CEO of BroadStaff, a Staffing Firm that specializes in the Wireless Telecom Industry.
 She is also a Master Certified Life, Business and Career Coach.

 For over 20 years, Carrie has helped thousands of individuals grow personally and professionally.
 She has helped companies such as General Dynamics, Hewlett Packard, and Eli Lilly and attract, retain and develop their employees.

 She is also a professional speaker and author.
 She has been a featured expert on NBC, HSN, and Clear Channel networks.
 Carrie served her country as a Telecommunications Specialist in the United States Marine Corps.

 Mr. Galbraith helps great companies scale effectively.
 He leads product marketing at Sitetracker, Inc., whose software powers the successful deployment of critical infrastructure.
 Previously, he led product marketing and sales operations at OpenGov, Inc., a government budgeting and performance management software provider, that he helped grow from 60 customers to over 1,600.
 He began his career in finance focusing on middle-market private equity investments and distressed debt.
 Mr. Galbraith graduated cum laude with a bachelor’s degree in International Studies from the University of California, Irvine.